 - Sit the child upright.

 - Give four puffs of reliever medication (one at a time), taking four breaths for each puff.
-Use a spacer if one is available.
+Use a spacer and mask if one is available.

 - Wait four minutes – if the child still cannot breathe normally, give four more puffs.

 - Call triple zero (000) for an ambulance.
 Tell the operator that a child is having an asthma emergency.

 - Continue to give four separate puffs of reliever medication, taking four breaths for each puff, every four minutes until the ambulance arrives.

 To assist childcare and preschool workers and school teachers in the care of your child with asthma:

 - Tell them that your child has asthma (even if it is mild or occasional).